OHDSI/OncologyWG/OncoRegimenFinderV3/readme.md

 	#Generates a loop that helps identify regimens.
 At this step, 5 would be sufficient.
 	regimen_repeats <- 5

-	#For the first you should have it as TRUE.
+	#When you run it for the first time set it TRUE.
 When you re run the package set it as FALSE.
 	generateVocabTable = F

 	Example: